 - Oh, Crap!: She is utterly horrified when Jabba's rancor arrives to eat her.

-- Rubber-Forehead Alien: As a Twi'lek, the only difference between her and a human are her lekku.
+- Rubber-Forehead Aliens: As a Twi'lek, the only difference between her and a human are her lekku.

 - Sacrificial Lamb: She is killed quite early into Return of the Jedi to further demonstrate Jabba's cruelty, and to foreshadow what will happen to Leia (Made a Slave by Jabba for his own amusement) and Luke (nearly eaten by Jabba's pet rancor).
 She's given just enough characterization to make her quite sympathetic; she clearly hates being Jabba's slave and he kills her for refusing his advances; her death is also pretty horrific.